Filipp Agaltsov: World War II

 After Operation Barbarossa began on 22 June 1941, Agaltsov continued to command the 50th Short-Range Bomber Aviation Regiment of the Northwestern Front in June and July.
 Between 1941 and 1933 he served as chief of the Tambov School of Junior Aviation Specialists.
 From March 1943 he returned to the front as commander the 292nd (from February 1944 the 9th Guards) Assault Aviation Division.
 He fought on the Voronezh, Steppe and 2nd Ukrainian Fronts.
 From November 1944, he commanded the 1st Mixed Aviation Corps of the Air Force of the Polish Army, part of the 1st Belorussian Front.
 During the war, Agaltsov flew several sorties on the Il-2 ground attack aircraft.

 Postwar

 After the end of the war, Agaltsov served in command positions in the air force.
 From February 1947 to June 1949 he commanded the 16th (renumbered the 24th in February 1949) Air Army.
 Between 1949 and 1956 he was first deputy to the Commander-in-Chief of the Soviet Air Force.
-In 1956 he became a general-inspector of the air force, and from 1958 to 1962 served as deputy to the Commander-in-Chief of the VVS for combat training.
+In 1956 he became a general-inspector of the air force, and from 1958 to 1962 served as deputy to the Commander-in-Chief of the Air Forces for combat training.
 Agaltsov rose to command Long-Range Aviation, the Soviet strategic bombing force, between April 1962 and January 1969, having been promoted to Marshal of Aviation in 1962.
 Agaltsov transferred to the Group of Inspectors General, a sinecure post for aging senior officers, in 1971.
 He lived in Moscow, where he died on 29 June 1980.
 Agaltsov was buried in the Novodevichy Cemetery.